fwextensions/fwidgets/README.md

     maximum: 10,
     integer: true
   });
-  // use the count value entered by the user
+  // use the count value in a Figma API call
 });
 ```